Frequently Asked Questions

 How many home warranty companies does PlainWarranty cover?

-PlainWarranty analyzes 19 major home warranty providers, covering the most widely available companies in the US market.
+PlainWarranty currently analyzes 19 major home warranty providers, covering the most widely available companies in the US market.
 The database is updated as new information becomes available or new major players enter the market.

 Does PlainWarranty receive commissions from warranty companies?